How to Install a Floor Drain for the Laundry Room

 Cut Into the End-Point Drainage Pipe

 With a reciprocating saw or hacksaw, cut into the end-point drainage line.
-Assuming that this pipe is ABS, fit and glue the two-inch tee into the cut section.
+Assuming that this pipe is ABS, fit and glue the 2-inch sanitary tee into the cut section.
 Add steel hanging straps, screwing the straps on floor joists to carry the weight of the ABS pipe.

 Install the Pipe to the ABS Tee